Garlic planting at Great Song Farm

 Farmer landowner match program

 The Farmer Landowner Match Program connects landowners seeking to have their land farmed with farmers seeking land.
 The farm operations involved with these matches include meat, vegetables, and crops.
-As of June 2012, CLC has had 25 successful matches, farming on over 1,000 acres of land, including Great Song Farm and Sparrowbush Farm.
+Since its inception in 2009, we have had more than 50 matches, helping farmers gain access to more than 2,000 acres of land, including Great Song Farm and Sparrowbush Farm.

 HOW DOES THE PROGRAM SUPPORT LOCAL FARMS?

 Often, farmers are searching for more land to work yet the price of land is a major hurdle.
 The Farmer Landowner Match Program removes that hurdle.
 At the same time, it enables landowners to promote agriculture and, in some cases, reap financial benefits as well.